abcrate/garfbot/readme.md

 If you want to configure a more secure setup, go ahead.

 Next, I recommend building a docker image for each bot using the included DockerFile as a template.
 Run each container binding /usr/src/app to GarfBot's CWD.
+A terraform file has been included to launch all three containers, or you can do it manually.

 Example:
 ```console